Learning a model of shape selectivity in V4 cells reveals shape encoding mechanisms in the brain: Introduction

-\textbf{\underline{Problem 2:} Part-based selectivity.} Pasupathy~\etal~\cite{pasupathy2001_shape_representation} found selectivity to complex boundary configurations by modeling V4 responses in terms of the angular position and curvature (APC) of shape parts.
-Nonetheless, because they imposed the strong prior of a single Gaussian to V4 responses, complex and long-range interactions between shape parts within the RF could not be captured.
+\textbf{\underline{Problem 2:} Part-based selectivity.} Pasupathy~\etal~\cite{pasupathy2001_shape_representation} fit boundary conformation tunings in V4 cells with a Gaussian function in the APC space.
+Nonetheless, because they imposed the strong prior of fitting a single Gaussian to V4 responses, complex and long-range interactions between shape parts within the RF could not be captured.
 Long-range interactions were accounted for in HMAX~\cite{cadieu2007model} and 2DSIL~\cite{Antonio_2012} by heuristic algorithms that determined shape components with optimizing the model fit to Macaque V4 responses.
 All three approaches, however, were restricted to facilitatory contributions of shape parts; another prior imposed on the recovered tunings.
 Whereas neurons in other brain areas exhibit a combination of excitatory and inhibitory regions within their RFs, these models chose to only represent excitation.
 We investigated the potential impact of including inhibition.
-Specifically, given local curvature cell responses in SparseShape to shape stimuli, for each Macaque V4 neuron, we utilized a supervised sparse coding scheme and learned a sparse set of contour segments that determine the neuron responses (Figure~\ref{fig:model_architecture}(\subref{subfig:sparse_model})).
+Specifically, given local curvature cell responses in SparseShape to shape stimuli, for each Macaque V4 neuron, we utilized a supervised sparse model and learned a set of contour segments that determine the neuron responses (Figure~\ref{fig:model_architecture}(\subref{subfig:sparse_model})).
 This step is discussed in detail in Section~\ref{section:Methods}.

 The learned representations suggest that V4 cells combine shape parts from the full extent of their RF with both facilitatory and inhibitory contributions.
 Probing our model cell responses to variations in scale and position, using data with which the model was not trained, we found our model V4 neurons replicate the invariance reported in biological V4 cells~\cite{elShamayleh2016scale}.
 These findings provide additional details that were uncovered in existing V4 data, and together with the proposed hierarchy provide new insights into shape processing in the ventral stream.
 Moreover, our findings suggest new experimental paradigms that could further enhance our understanding of V4 selectivities.